asavinov/intelligent-trading-bot/docs/features.md

         df[names] = df[column_name] * parameter
     return df, [names]
 ```
-This function gets input column name and operation type from config.
+This function retrieves the input column name and operation type from the config.
-Then depending on the operation name it either adds the constant parameter to the input column or applies multiplication.
+Depending on the operation name, it either adds a constant parameter to the input column or performs multiplication.
-The result column is appended to the input dataframe and returned along with the new feature name.
+The resulting column is appended to the input DataFrame and returned alongside the new feature name.

-Note that the configuration dictionary may have arbitrary format and attributes.
-However, the feature generator must have this signature.
+Note that while the configuration dictionary may have an arbitrary format and attributes, the feature generator must adhere to this specific signature.